 Waratah-Wynyard Council has lifetime dog tags that include your dog’s tag number and information engraved on one side.

-The easiest way to register your dog for the first time is to complete the registration application form.
-Completed forms can be delivered to Council in person or emailed to email@example.com.
+The easiest way to register your dog for the first time is to complete the registration form below.
+Completed forms can be delivered to Council in person or emailed to firstname.lastname@example.org.

 Tags will be issued to your dog or posted out upon first registration and be there for the lifetime of your pet.
 If your dog loses their tag, Council can issue a replacement tag for a small fee .